Bookkeeping Guide 2026-03-19

 Interest Deduction Rules

 Business interest expenses are generally deductible under IRC §163, subject to limitations for larger entities.
 Track interest separately from principal in your chart of accounts for proper categorisation.
-Consult a CPA to apply rules correctly during tax preparation.
+Consult a qualified accountant to apply rules correctly during tax preparation.

 Maintain contemporaneous records like statements and ledgers to substantiate deductions.
 Examples include interest on term loans or credit lines used for business purposes.
-Separate personal expenses to avoid IRS scrutiny.
+Separate personal expenses to avoid HMRC scrutiny.

-For small businesses or sole proprietorships filing Schedule C, ensure interest ties to business activities.
-Use software reports to total year-to-date interest for Form 1040.
+For small businesses or sole traderships filing Self Assessment, ensure interest ties to business activities.
+Use software reports to total year-to-date interest for the SA100 return.
 Professional advice from an enrolled agent maximises eligible deductions while ensuring compliance.

 Compile Tax-Related Documents